 I have probably used 10 different beef stew recipes since I started cooking.
 This takes the best of all of them and the end result is pretty perfect.
 When the stew is completed, mix up a batch of dumplings and drop them into the simmering stew and cook for 12-15 minutes or until completely cooked.

 Leftover standing rib roast tips and tricks:

 If you don’t have time make the leftover standing rib roast stew on the stove, you can follow the alternate crock pot directions in the recipe.
-We actually used our nifty new electric slow cooker for the dish that you see here.
+We actually used our nifty new electric multi-cooker for the dish that you see here.
 We are beyond pleased with the results!
 Edit: Our cooker’s pan liner got damaged when someone (me) dropped it, so we don’t trust it for pressure cooking.
 That particular model has since been discontinued, so I linked to Cook’s Illustrated’s top recommendation for similar models, or Instant Pot models have become quite popular as well – the linked one even has WiFi if you are into that sort of thing.

 A word about wine

 Speaking about the red wine that should be used in this recipe.
 You are looking for something somewhat hearty, but not overwhelming.
 We had received a couple of bottles of red for Christmas, one as a Merlot and the other was a 2012 Cuné Spanish Rioja Crianza.
 I am not a big Merlot guy, so I went with the Rioja Crianza.
 I tried a small amount in a glass and found it to be quite good and thought that it would balance out the tomato paste and compliment the beef nicely.
 As a matter of science I finished the bottle.
 I stand by the decision to use this wine in the recipe.
 If you don’t have that wine on hand, a good Cabernet Sauvignon or Cabernet Franc will work as well for your leftover standing rib roast stew.

 - 3 tbsp olive oil